 - Show continuity version: One of the CSI: NY tie-in novels had Mac recall that Claire liked opera.
 Several years later, "Indelible" had Mac surprising her with opera tickets on the morning of 9/11/2001, to her delight.

-- A much-criticized scene in an episode of Firefly had Jayne place his beloved rifle Vera in a spacesuit in order to fire in space, with the given reason that it needs oxygen to fire.
+- A much-criticized scene in Firefly episode "Our Mrs. Reynolds" had Jayne place his beloved rifle Vera in a spacesuit in order to fire in space, with the given reason that it needs oxygen to fire.
 Bullet propellants contain all that's needed for combustion, meaning that normal guns should be able to fire in the airless environment of space.
 However, there actually is a valid reason for putting an atmosphere around it: exposure to hard vacuum can cause many types of non-specialized lubrication to flash-evaporate, causing the working parts to quickly wear out to inoperable.

 - In an episode of One Foot in the Grave, Victor Meldrew tests positive for blood in the stool after eating black pudding.
 Obviously this is the sort of crazy contrivance that could only happen to a sitcom character who is the Chew Toy of a cruel universe... except that a couple of years after this episode aired, a study discovered that eating black pudding really can and does cause false positives.
 Nowadays they tell you not to eat black pudding before a colonoscopy for this reason.

 - The infamous line uttered by a character from Baywatch; "I love playing Mario on my Atari!"
 There were in fact, games featuring Mario available on the Atari 2600, such as Donkey Kong and Mario Bros.
 The line was outdated, but not inaccurate.